 Cycling in Holland along the river Linge to Gorinchem

-Along the river dike you can spend the night in hotels, B & Bs and on campsites.
+Along the river dike, you can spend the night in hotels, B & Bs, and on campsites.
 Go hiking in nature reserves.
 Find the tastiest cakes in village bakeries or enjoy a traditional Dutch dish in a village restaurant.
 The dike does not stop in Gorichem.
 In Gorichem, the river Linge flows into the Merwede, the largest Dutch river.
 The most important shipping connection between the port of Rotterdam and Germany.
-And if you stil got the guts keep riding your bicycle; take the south bank of the river Merwede and continue your trip to the nineteen windmills at Kinderdijk.
+And if you still got the guts keep riding your bicycle; take the south bank of the river Merwede and continue your trip to the nineteen windmills at Kinderdijk.